Edition #2, 1967. Fine new map of Central City. Revised and up-to-date. The ideal guide for visitors to Melbourne. 2009

 Edition #2, 1967.
 Fine new map of Central City.
 Revised and up-to-date.
 The ideal guide for visitors to Melbourne.

-acrylic on plywood
+synthetic polymer paint on plywood

 Dimensions (H x W x D)